 This advanced literature course is a journey through the dark side.
-Spanning more than 200 years of British and American literature, the course focuses on gothic literature as both a distinct historical literary genre and as a broad, often hard-to- define category of literature that, like any good monster, just won't die, regenerating itself every so often to appeal to a new generation of readers.
-Prerequisite: a 200-level ENG course other than ENG 207 or permission of the instructor.
+Spanning more than 200 years of British and American literature, the course focuses on gothic literature as both a distinct historical literary genre and as a broad, often hard-to-define category of literature that, like any good monster, just won't die, regenerating itself every so often to appeal to a new generation of readers.
+Prerequisite: a 200-level ENG course other than ENG 207.